Parura57/Terminal-Bot/README.md

 This is a simple bot for Discord which essentially lets you execute code remotely on your machine, sending input and output through Discord.
 ---
-**THIS PROJECT IS DEFINITELY NOT SECURE, WOULDN'T RECOMMEND USING IT OUTSIDE OF A VM**
+**THIS PROJECT IS DEFINITELY NOT SECURE, DON'T USE IT OUTSIDE OF A VM, THIS IS EXECUTING TERMINAL COMMANDS ON YOUR MACHINE**
 ---
 **Only tested on Linux, should work on MacOS, might work on Windows**
 ---